A-jha/Github/README.md

 ## How to Generate SSH Key ?

 Using the SSH protocol, you can connect and authenticate to remote servers and services.
-With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.
+With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.<br>
+`Basically github has a mathematical logic in your private key and based on that key it varifies your public key when you are using it.`

 - Step1 :